cdfoundation/toc/sigs/sig-mlops.md

 Meeting agendas and minutes are here: TBD

-Download this invitation to add the meeting to your calendar: TBD
+Download this invitation to add the meeting to your calendar: https://zoom.us/meeting/u5Iqduutpj8o7fVIT1pePLk5wv4H9XpojQ/ics